Elena Leonova: Career

 1987 World Junior Championships, held in December 1986 in Kitchener, Ontario, Canada.

 Leonova/Krasnitski won their first senior international title at the 1987 NHK Trophy.
 In their final season as a pair, 1989–1990, they received three gold medals — at the Skate Canada International, Nebelhorn Trophy, and Grand Prix International St. Gervais — and bronze at the Soviet Championships.

 From 1990 to 1992, Leonova trained in Alexander Zaitsev's group.
 Skating with Sergey Petrovskiy, she placed fifth at the 1991 Skate America.

 After Leonova ended her ISU competitive career, she toured with a show produced by Tatiana Tarasova.
 She teamed up with Andrei Khvalko in 1995.
 The pair competed at four World Professional Championships and won it twice, in 1999 and 2000.

+She appeared twice on the ice show contest Ice Age.